cloud-bulldozer/ingress-perf/README.md

 ## Gateway API

 Ingress-perf is compatible with the OpenShift implementation of the Gateway API.
-Pass the flag `--gateway-api` to enable it.
-When this flag specified, `ingress-perf` will create a Gateway object in the `openshift-ingress` namespace (required as the gateway objects contains references to the `router-certs-default` secrets in that namespace) and a HTTPRoute in the `ingress-perf` namespace.
+Pass the flag `--gw-api` to enable it.
+When this flag specified, `ingress-perf` will create a Gateway object in the `openshift-ingress` namespace (required as this gateway object has references to the `router-certs-default` secret in the same namespace) and a HTTPRoute in the `ingress-perf` namespace.

-By default, the gateway is bound to the gateway class, `openshift-default`, which is the default one at the time of writing, but it can be overridden with the `--gw-class` flag.
+By default, the gateway uses the the gateway class `openshift-default`, default one at the time of writing this text.
+However it can be overridden with the `--gw-class` flag.

-At the time of writing these lines only the `http` and `edge` terminations are supported.
+Currently, only `http` and `edge` terminations are supported.

 ## Compile